pgRouting/pgrouting/src/dijkstraViaVertex/doc/dijkstraViaVertex.rst

     :start-after: -- q2
     :end-before: -- q3

-:2.1: What's the aggregate cost of the route at the end of each path?
-Show also the visited node.

-:2.2: What's the aggregate cost of the route at the end of the third path?
+:2: What's the aggregate cost of the route at the end of the third path?

 .. literalinclude:: ../test/dijkstraViaVertex.doc.result
     :start-after: -- q3